zacanger/niddesa/text/generated-translations/mahaniddesa/01-sinhala-amazon.md

 went to the last state of the state, went to the insurance station in the last state Sarana went to the security of the state.
 Abhayapthauwa, Atunagthauwa, Achunagthuwa
-Goed to Aruthapthauwa, went to Nirvana
+Goed to Aruthapthauwa, went to Nibbana
-He finished the journey in Nirvanapathuwa, and he finished the rain The enemies ended up going to the corner, the controlled Bambasara was the high The paths that are decimated in the ideology are not different The disbelief is that the denoted necrotic is that he was figuring out the sorrow.
+He finished the journey in Nibbanapathuwa, and he finished the rain The enemies ended up going to the corner, the controlled Bambasara was the high The paths that are decimated in the ideology are not different The disbelief is that the denoted necrotic is that he was figuring out the sorrow.